 Ten Key Steps To Leverage Your CMMS For Compliance

 1. Track Work Order History

 Effective CMMS solutions include asset tracking and work order capabilities.
 Within an asset record, you can view all work order history and charges related to each asset, including work order type, status, due date, and description.
-Auditors are interested that the appropriate SOPs, standards and interpretation of those standards are being complied with, and that there is evidence that the organisation is in control.
+Auditors are interested that the appropriate SOPs, standards and interpretation of those standards are being complied with, and that there is evidence that the organization is in control.
 Work History shows who did the work, how long it took, the associated documentation, and an overall view of the history of assets from cradle to grave.